peiffer-innovations/websafe_platform/README.md

 ![Dart Publisher](https://github.com/peiffer-innovations/websafe_platform/workflows/Dart%20Publisher/badge.svg)

-A Flutter compatible library to detect if the app is Android, iOS, or Web without requiring a hard reference on `dart:io`, which actually breaks Flutter Web based applications.
+A Flutter compatible library to detect if the app is Android, iOS, or Web without requiring a hard reference on `dart:io`.
+Unfortunately, `dart:io` is "infectious" in that a single import of it breaks Flutter Web's ability to complile and function.

 ## Using the library